 - Currently a minimum of Green belt

-- Competing regularly in Area Open and National Level events
+- Competing regularly in Area Open and National Level / Home Nation Open events

 Selection will be a phased approach:

-Phase 2 – Fighters that have been part of REDS and have potential to progress onto ETD
+Phase 2 – Fighters that have previously been part of REDS and have the potential to progress onto ETD

-The five Performance Pathway Centres that run the DISE programme are (click on each venue for more information):
+The 5 Performance Pathway Centres that run the DiSE programme are:

 |University of Bath|